gperdrizet/logkeep/docs/DEPLOYMENT.md

 **Note:** The `--env-file .env.production` flag is required because Docker Compose only auto-loads `.env` by default, not `.env.production`.
 We exclude the containerized `nginx` service since we're using the system Nginx that's already configured.

 **TODO:** We're starting only `app-blue` for initial deployment.
 The `app-green` container is experiencing health check failures and needs investigation.
 For now, blue-green deployments are disabled.
 This should be revisited once the application is stable.
 See [Issue: Green container health check failures](#green-container-health-check-failures).

+**TODO:** The `loki` container may experience restart loops during initial deployment.
+This is a known issue that needs investigation.
+Loki is used for log aggregation and is not critical for application functionality.
+See [Issue: Loki container restart loops](#loki-container-restart-loops).

 ### Step 3: Wait for services to be ready